oVirt/ovirt-site/source/feature/even-vm-count-distribution.html.md

 ### Detailed Description

-*   MAX_VMS_COUNT - Maximum VM limit.
+*   HighVMSCount - Maximum VM limit.
 Exceeding it qualifies the host as overloaded.
-*   BALANCING_MIGRATION_THRESHOLD - defines a buffer before we start migrating VMs from the host
+*   MigrationThreshold - defines a buffer before we start migrating VMs from the host

-The cluster is considered unbalanced if there is VDS with more than MAX_VMS_COUNT VMs running on it AND there is at least one VDS with more then BALANCING_WINDOW_WIDTH less VMs
+The cluster is considered unbalanced if there is VDS with more than HighVMSCount VMs running on it AND there is at least one VDS with more then MigrationThreshold less VMs

 **Unbalanced cluster**